 SALP Chapter 13

-When even Nina asked cheerfully, Rix rolled his eyes while brushing his finger under his nose.
+When even Nina asked brightly, Rix rolled his eyes while brushing under his nose with his finger.

-He mumbled with an unexpectedly simple demeanor that didn't match his appearance, then ran his hand through his messy hair.
+He fumbled with a docile attitude that didn't suit his appearance, then ran his hand over the cowlick at the back of his head.

 "Do as you please, young ladies."

 "See?
 Trust me, Lanthe sis.
-The lord entrusted me with showing you around, not Sir Rix."
+The lord put me in charge of guiding you, not Commander Rix."

-At any rate, he didn't seem opposed or inclined to stop them, so that was fortunate.
+In any case, he didn't seem inclined to object or stop them, which was fortunate.

 The dining hall was extremely crowded.
-It seemed many people ate at this hour.
-The dining hall stayed open all day and served food whenever anyone came, a peculiar place—she'd never encountered so many people there before.
+There seemed to be many people eating at this hour.
+The dining hall was a strange place that stayed open all day and served food whenever you went, so she'd never encountered so many people before.

 She went to a corner seat and ate quietly.
-No one approached to speak or disturb her.
-Even Rix went to where the other knights were and waited quietly.
-She found herself somewhat proud that she could eat properly among the knights, then chuckled at her own silly thought.
+No one approached or bothered her.
+Rix also went to where the other knights were and waited quietly.
+She thought it was rather admirable, actually—eating quite normally among all these knights.

 "Let's go, let's go!
 To Aden Square!"